chrisjws-harness/feature_flags_101/README.md

 ```
 docker run -p 5000:5000 flask-app --env HARNESS=true
-This will start the Docker container and map port 5000 on the container to port 5000 on the host machine.
-It will also set the HARNESS environment variable to "true" to enable the feature flag.
 ```

 2. Open a web browser and navigate to http://localhost:5000 to see the "Hello, World!" message.